kfrancischen/MESH/README.md

 ### Package MESH
 **M**ultilayer **E**lectromagnetic **S**olver for **H**eat transfer.

-A program for computing electromagnetic far-field and near-field heat transfer periodic, layered structures, developed by Kaifeng Chen (<kfrancischen@gmail.com>) of the [Fan group](http://web.stanford.edu/group/fan/) in the Stanford Electrical Engineering Department.
+A program for computing electromagnetic far-field and near-field heat transfer for periodic, layered structures, developed by Kaifeng Chen (<kfrancischen@gmail.com>) of the [Fan group](http://web.stanford.edu/group/fan/) in the Stanford Electrical Engineering Department.